orta/notes/tests/inline-snapshots.md

 })
 ```

+### Snapshots as Story

+These tests tell the story of how a system changes in a way that would be hard to describe as a series of individual, isolated tests.
+The use of inline snapshots just automates the process involved in creating and updating those tests with time.

 The inline snapshots are used to help give you a much better idea of the before/after from the test.